 Skiing on the Grande Motte Glacier

-As one of France's glacier resorts, Tignes is one of the most snow sure resorts in the Alps, and, as a result, is open for skiing around eight months of the year.
-The summer season runs from the end of June to early August, and 2016 summer ski pass prices are 31.50 euros for one day or 91.50 for three days out of fifteen.
+As one of France's glacier resorts, Tignes is one of the most snow sure resorts in the Alps so is open for skiing around eight months of the year.
+The summer season runs from the end of June to early August and in 2018 a summer ski pass costs around 25 euros per day.
 Tignes is a great summer skiing option if you like a bit of variety, with over 20km of pistes on offer during the hotter months, as well as a snow park.

 Don’t forget that summer skiing is for the early bird – the glacier is open to skiers from 7.15am to 1pm during the summer.
 It’s also worth getting some advice from a high-mountain guide to make the most of skiing on the glacier.